 In the morning, visit local shrine Mazor-I Shoh Qambar-I Oftob (Master of Sun).
-Afterward we drive along the Pamir River via the Khargoshi pass (4344m) to Murghab.
+Afterward, we drive along the Pamir River via the Khargoshi pass (4344m) to Murghab.

 Murgab is the highest village in Tajikistan.
 It is located at an altitude of 3600 meters.
 The town lies at the junction of the Pamir highway (that connects the region with Kyrgyzstan and Afghanistan) and the main road linking Tajikistan with China through the Kulma pass.

-Overnight in homestay (BD)
+Overnight at Guesthouse in Murghab.
+(BD)

 Day 17: Sary Tash (Kyrgyzstan)

-In the morning we drive along the Pamir Highway to Saray Tash, en-route we stop at Karakul Lake with beautiful view of the Lake and surrounding Mountain peaks.
+In the morning we drive along the Pamir Highway to Saray Tash, en-route we stop at Karakul Lake with a beautiful view of the Lake and surrounding Mountain peaks.
 After lunch drive to Kyzyl-Art Pass (4,280 m) border crossing.
 After border formalities, meet your Kyrgyz guide and descend to Sary-Tash.
 Overnight in guesthouse (BD)

 Day 18: Irkeshtam Pass to Kashgar (China)

 In the morning transfer to Irkeshtam border crossing into China.
 The drive is quite scenic with the Pamir Mountains on your right-hand side.
-After Kyrgyz border formalities you will need to walk with your luggage to the Chinese border post where they will help you put you trucks to cross the neural border area to get to the Chinese immigration.
+After Kyrgyz border formalities, you will need to walk with your luggage to the Chinese border post where they will help you put you trucks to cross the neural border area to get to the Chinese immigration.
 (Please have some small Change of money in hand to give it to the truck drivers) Here you will be met by our Chinese guide and transfer to Kashgar, the location of the Great Game, is an ancient and popular trading stop on the Silk Road Overnight in Qini Bagh hotel New Building (BD)